adobe/coral-spectrum/index.md

 <img class="logo" src="./manual/asset/logo.png">

-## A JavaScript library of Web Components following Spectrum design patterns.
+## Coral Spectrum is a JavaScript library of Web Components following Spectrum design patterns.

 Our vision is to create consistent Adobe experiences by providing a complete, easy to use library of HTML components compatible with [major frameworks](https://custom-elements-everywhere.com/).